Lesson plan

 Activity grouping ideas:

-Optional: Look at a Biome map, discuss their broad climate differences, then focus in on our temperate rainforest of the Pacific Northwest.
+Look at a Biome map, discuss their broad climate differences, including our temperate rainforest of the Pacific Northwest.

-Optional: Sun's angle on earth activity to explain the differences in climate.
+Optional: Sun's angle on earth activity to explain the differences in climate in biomes.

 Model a food web of the temperate rain forest.

-Living things in any biome will use camouflage to increase their chances of survival.
+Camouflage challenge to model how living things in any biome use camouflage to increase their chances of survival.

 Look together at Tree of Life poster, and note the diversity of living things, and how they are similar and different from each other.

-Find all the animals on the poster that do not have bones - a lot of them!
+Find all the animals on the poster that do not have bones (a lot of them!) then look at an animal without bones: worm observation.

 Biodiversity and survival